aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

 .. class:: smdistributed.modelparallel.torch.nn.DistributedTransformer(num_layers=12, num_attention_heads=32, attention_head_size=32, hidden_size=1024, intermediate_size=4096, attention_dropout_prob=0.1, hidden_dropout_prob=0.1, activation="gelu", layernorm_epsilon=1e-5, initializer_range=0.02, use_normal_initialization=False, causal_mask_size=None, add_cross_attention=False, pre_layernorm=False, post_layernorm=True)

-   -  A sequence of ``smdistributed.modelparallel.torch.nn.DistributedTransformerLayer``\ s, whose number is given by ``num_layers`` argument.
-For the other arguments and methods, refer to ``smdistributed.modelparallel.torch.nn.DistributedTransformerLayer``.
+   A sequence of :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer`\ s, whose number is given by ``num_layers`` argument.
+For the other arguments and methods, refer to :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer`.

    -  If both ``pre_layernorm`` and ``post_layernorm`` are ``True``,
       layer normalization is applied to both the input and the output of the ``DistributedTransformer``, in addition to the intermediate